rinq/websocket/README.md

 This event is emitted when a new *open* connection is available.

-The handler for this event accepts a single `connection` argument, which is an *Overpass* [connection].
+The handler for this event accepts a single `connection` argument, which is a *Rinq* [connection].
 The handler is only called when the connection is open, and ready for communication.

 This event will fire multiple times (interspersed with